- Home

 - if you are not well enough for surgery or are older

-In intermediate and high-risk prostate cancer, radiation therapy is often combined with androgen deprivation therapy (ADT).
+- for intermediate and high-risk prostate cancer, it is often combined with androgen deprivation therapy (ADT).

 More information about radiation therapy